neurodata/SIMPLEX/README.md

 Every "tool" should fit on one page, complete with a paragraph explaination of what was accomplished and a figure with included caption.

+You'll need everything in the parent folder plus all of the figures in the /Reporting/figs/ folder to compile the main document and subfiles.
+The easiest way to get everything and make sure it's in the right place is to clone the entire git repository.

 The file structure is as follows:
 - The main file is named `simplex.tex`
 - subfiles/sections will be